rebleo/webDevSpring2020/week06/README.md

 2. Wednesday March 11 - User Testing + Feedback in class
 3. Week 08 - March 23 + 25: Midterm project presentations + critique
 4. Wednesday - March 25 @ 11:59pm: Final Project pushed to yr  Github page repo + Linked posted on the Wiki (url forthcoming)

+/*
+For example, this CSS will apply styles only if your browser's viewport width is equal to or narrower than 1000px: */
+@media (max-width: 1000px) {
+ body {
+  background-color: red;
+ }

+}